nestybox/sysbox/README.md

 ## Security

+See the User Guide's [Security Chapter](docs/user-guide/security.md) for info on how Sysbox secures containers.

-Security issues that may expose a Sysbox vulnerability should be reported by sending an email to security@nestybox.com.
-Please do not open security issues here.
+If you find bugs or issues that may expose a Sysbox vulnerability, please report these by sending an email to security@nestybox.com.
+Please do not open security issues in this repo.
+Thanks!

 ## Troubleshooting & Support